EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

 }
 ```

-We could also use a `const` syntax, but then that's starting to get complicated for users
+We could also use a `const` syntax, but then that's starting to get complicated for users.

+### Global Variables?

+Let's just say "no" to global variables being used in function definitions.
+It's how R works and how BUGS defines functions, but I don't think it's a good idea.